matheusgsaraiva/COVID-19_Brasil_proj/README.md

   <img src="https://img.freepik.com/free-vector/big-data-research-coronavirus-disease-3d-illustration-virus-data-cloud-futuristic-virology-analysis-sars-pathogen-exploraion-concept_1217-1664.jpg?w=1380&t=st=1660139262~exp=1660139862~hmac=2a50278c0cd67defcefa019867a4fb1730de70beaaab53561216f62107638be9" alt="imagem maneira relacionada ao projeto"height=400px >
 </p>

-## Analysis of the number of cases and deaths from COVID-19 in Brazil on 08/08/2022
+## COVID-19 overview in Brazil

-In this project, I have performed an analysis of the pandemic numbers in Brazil.
+In this project, I have performed an analysis of the pandemic numbers (cases and deaths) in Brazil on August 8th of 2022.
 With the pandas and matplotlib libraries, it was possible to verify which variables were present in the data set, visually represent the data and present the relationships between the variables in a visual way.

 [Link to the project](https://github.com/matheusgsaraiva/COVID-19_Brazil_proj/blob/main/PROJETO_Overview_of_COVID_19_in_Brazil.ipynb)